obi-ontology/obi-ontology.org/docs/data-vs.md

 <img align="right" src="/assets/images/docs/data_lee_properties_as_vs.png">

 <br clear="both">

-## Missing values

-Data sources may mark missing values in a variety of ways - by a hyphen instead of a number or date for example.
-Subject-verb-object triples don't really allow this as the object's datatype is fixed.
-However, by using value specifications, we can indicate missing values.

-- A numeric, string, or boolean value specification may simply lack a `has specified value` relation pointing to some value.

-- An entity's `has quality` relation can point to a more general class.
-If that class is the same as what the connected `value specification` `specifies value of` points to, then no choice has been made, and no information is carried.

 ## Other metadata

 Other metadata may need to be marked e.g. how to deal with: “In some cases, a component is detected in the food matrix, but it cannot be quantified precisely.
 The analytical result can therefore be considered as ‘trace’” (see [here](https://ciqual.anses.fr/cms/sites/default/files/inline-files/TableCiqual2017_XML_docENG.pdf){:target="_blank"}).
 Another case is where a data item exists but has been obfuscated for privacy reasons.
 OBI does not currently have a metadata standard that addresses these cases.

-*In the future numeric value specifications may also include precision and error attributes as well.*
+*In the future numeric value specifications may also include precision and error attributes.*